 It is moving steadily toward improved technical excellence and development, which is great to see.

 One of the main drawbacks of shared hosting is the uneven resource distribution.
 Sometimes, a badly coded – or hacked – site can hog server power, slowing down all other domain names hosted there.

 FastComet promises very good account isolation and dedicated resources for each site.

 This is excellent news on several levels.
 Advanced account isolation increases the security, while the dedicated resources guarantee performance and also show clearly what you will get if you upgrade toward a bigger plan.

-FastComet has optimized servers, too.
-SSDs across the board and a handful of speed boosters deliver stellar performance.
+SSDs across the board and a handful of speed boosters deliver a stellar performance that places it firmly among the best SSD hosts.
 Aggressive GZIP compression, browser-optimized content, lossless data compression, asynchronous resource loading, and Keep Alive are enabled by default under all shared accounts.